 - Remove fruit from the refrigerator and allow it to come to room temperature.

-- Pre-heat oven in convection mode, not fan-assisted, to 130C.
+- Pre-heat oven in conventional mode, not fan-assisted, to 130C.
 Line base and sides of a springform 22cm round cake tin with two layers of brown paper, and 2 layers of baking paper, bringing the paper 5cm above the top of the pan.

 - Sift the almond meal, coconut flour, baking powder and salt into a mixing bowl.
 Mix well.